Phase Locking

 import matplotlib.pyplot as plt

-from bmtool.analysis.lfp import fit_fooof, calculate_spike_lfp_plv, calculate_ppc, calculate_ppc2
+from bmtool.analysis.entrainment import calculate_spike_lfp_plv, calculate_ppc, calculate_ppc2

 np.random.seed(9) # lucky number 9